Meet some PBR Riders

 Athletic achievement/s you are most proud of – Ironman Florida 2009.
 I had never even run a marathon before this event.
 A lot of training and faith got me to this start line.
 Ironically, it was the best Ironman of my career.
 And I have to mention that swimming “just for fun” in the San Francisco Bay was magical…definitely a check off my bucket list!

-Races for the coming year/season – Nothing planned.
+Races for the coming year/season – Ironman Arizona 2020.